Traymore Hotel: Demise and present status

 The hotel remained popular well into the 1950s, but as Atlantic City declined in the 1960s, the Traymore did as well.
 The availability of home air conditioning and swimming pools, coupled with inexpensive and frequent airline services to destinations in Florida and the Caribbean, led to the decline of Atlantic City as the premier ocean resort.
 By the early 1970s, the hotel was defunct and was causing its owners large financial deficits.
 It was decided to demolish the hotel, despite a campaign to save the architectural landmark.

-On April 27, 1972 the hotel experienced the first of three planned controlled implosions implemented by Jack Loizeaux.
+On April 27, 1972 the hotel experienced the first of four planned controlled implosions implemented by Jack Loizeaux.
 By May 1972 the hotel was completely demolished.
 For a time, the once-famous hotel held the Guinness World Record for largest controlled demolition—with a capacity of nearly 6.5 Mcuft, the Traymore was the largest (though not highest) structure yet demolished.
 The spectacle is captured in the 1980 film Atlantic City.

-As well as the 1974 Walt Disney Film Herbie Rides Again in the beginning of the film where Alonzo Hawk demolishes numerous buildings.

 Caesars Atlantic City purchased the land in the late 1970s and utilized it as a parking lot.
 The casino intended to develop a hotel there, however, the plan did not materialize.
 In 2006, Pinnacle Entertainment announced that it purchased the Traymore site and the adjacent Sands Atlantic City casino hotel.
 Pinnacle demolished the Sands and planned to develop a new casino on the combined parcels.
 Harsh economic times later caused Pinnacle to delay construction of the new resort.
 In February 2010, the company announced that it had canceled its construction plans and would instead seek to sell the land.
 Most of the Traymore site remains a parking lot.